 Every day the human brain takes in the equivalent of 34Gb of information.
 34Gb!!
 That’s enough to overload a laptop in a week.
 You’ve all heard about the giant strainer that filters plastic out of the sea, right?
 Well our brains work in the same way.
 To keep us sane, and stop our heads exploding, our brains have to filter all that information.
 Our eyes see everything but our brain selects what we are aware of.

 I remember the excitement of buying what I thought was a very special and highly original jacket.
 But from that day on, it seemed like every time I went out there was someone wearing the same jacket ( and it looked better on them!).
 That was my brain filtering.
 I wasn’t in the market for a jacket so before I bought it, my brain paid no attention to jackets.
-BUT once I’d made the purchase – oh boy that’s all my brain pointed out to me!
+BUT once I’d made the purchase – oh boy that’s all I saw!

 The same thing happens when we’re looking for a partner.
 You have a set idea of what your perfect partner looks like, how they behave, how they dress, the job they have etc. and your brain’s filter is on the case, working hard to match the people you meet, against your criteria.
 In social situations it’s constantly collecting information about everyone in the room and making that judgement call, searching for your perfect partner!
 There’s several theories about how our wish list develops but the important thing is, we have one and it influences how our brains filter information.